6 Reasons your Advertising isn’t Attracting Customers

 I received an email with the subject line, “We found some stuff for you.”
 I didn’t open it, and I doubt many would.
 Poor subject lines result in never-opened, deleted emails.

-How to correct it: Monitor your own habits for selecting whether to open an email – or not.
-The subject line has to be a headline that gets the reader to want to know more.
-Personalizing your email marketing with the first name of the reader in the subject line has been proven to increase open rates.
+How to correct it: Monitor your habits when choosing whether to open an email.
+The subject line has to be a headline that makes the reader want to know more.
+Personalizing your email marketing with the reader's first name in the subject line has been proven to increase open rates.

 It’s all about you

-Do you know how you feel when you encounter someone who just talks about themselves?
+Do you know how you feel when you encounter someone talking about nothing but themselves?
 Great, then you know why this is so bad!
-So you’re having an event, a sale, or you received a new order – I don’t care and neither does your shopper.
-You have to tell the customer how the information you are sharing relates to them.
+So you’re having an event, a sale, or you received a new order—I don’t care, and neither does your shopper.
+You must tell the customer how the information you share relates to them.

-Making your marketing work involves knowing who you are, what message you want to send, and then making sure your customers know what to do when they view it.
+Making your marketing work involves knowing who you are and what message you want to send and ensuring your customers know what to do when they view it.
 All advertising must be unique to you.